mohitpai/journey-optimizer.en/help/using/web/create-web.md

 >[!CAUTION]
 >
->Currently to author web pages you can only use Chrome.
+>Currently to author web pages in [!DNL Journey Optimizer] you can only use Chrome.

 <!--Add link to Target??-->

 ## Create a web campaign {#create-web-campaign}

-To start building a web experience through a campaign, follow the steps below.
+To start building your web experience through a campaign, follow the steps below.

 >[!CAUTION]
 >
->Currently you can only create web experiences using **campaigns**.
+>Currently in [!DNL Journey Optimizer] you can only create web experiences using **campaigns**.

 1. Create a campaign.
 [Learn more](../campaigns/create-campaign.md)